fornwall/rust-script/README.md

 <a name="hashbang"></a>
 ### Self-Executing Scripts

-On UNIX systems, you can use `#!/usr/bin/env run-cargo-script` as a hashbang line in a Rust script.
+On UNIX systems, you can use `#!/usr/bin/env rust-script` as a hashbang line in a Rust script.
 If the script file is executable, this will allow you to execute a script file directly.

-If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `run-cargo-script`.
+If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `rust-script`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.

-This can be done using the `cargo-script file-association` command (note the hyphen in `cargo-script`).
+TODO: This can be done using the `rust-script --file-association` command (note the hyphen in `cargo-script`).
 This command can also remove the file association.
 If you pass `--amend-pathext` to the `file-assocation install` command, it will also allow you to execute `.crs` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.

 If you want to make a script usable across platforms, it is recommended that you use *both* a hashbang line *and* give the file a `.crs` file extension.